-Kit Carson has the services of a school psychologist one day per week.
+Kit Carson School contracts the services of a school psychologist each week.
 The main responsibility of the psychologist is to test and assess students referred for possible Special Education placement.
 The psychologist can and does act as a consultant on some types of student behavior and may help with crisis intervention.
 This service is provided by the Kings County Office of Education.